eaudeweb/naaya/eggs/Naaya/docs/sphinx/usage/admin.rst

 Basket of approvals
 +++++++++++++++++++++++++

-Lists pending (not yet approved) items from the portal
+This section lists pending (not yet approved) items from the portal.

 Basket of translations
 +++++++++++++++++++++++++++++

-Lists the portal folders that contain items not yet translated into the specified language
+This section lists the portal folders that contain items not yet translated into the specified language.

 Version control
 ++++++++++++++++++++++++++

-Displays a list of all objects checked out for editing by various users
+It displays a list of all objects checked out for editing by various users

 Main sections
 ++++++++++++++++++++

+In this section you can manage the *main sections* that are listed in the left-side portlet.
-Contains the *navigation properties* that allows administrators to set the default style of navigation in the portal; in this respect, they can choose whether to have an expanded menu (main sections) or not, as well as to keep it like that, even after a user has clicked on a main section and has seen its folders and sub-folders and then went to another main section; the expand levels option allows administrators to specify the depth of the expanded navigation tree, and the maximum levels option allows administrators to specify the maximum depth of the navigation tree
+The *navigation properties* allows administrators to set the default style of navigation in the portal; in this respect, they can choose whether to have an expanded menu (main sections) or not, as well as to keep it like that, even after a user has clicked on a main section and has seen its folders and sub-folders and then went to another main section; the expand levels option allows administrators to specify the depth of the expanded navigation tree, and the maximum levels option allows administrators to specify the maximum depth of the navigation tree.

 ------------------
 Syndication
 ------------------

-Allows defining and managing local and remote channels in Atom and RDF formats
+Allows defining and managing local and remote channels in Atom and RDF formats.

 Local channels
 +++++++++++++++++++++